Icon-Newsletter

 Final Thoughts

 The fees for most MMDA traffic violations and penalties seem minimal, but you still don't want to be hassled with settling the fines.
 Plus, you'll have to suffer bigger consequences if you don't settle it immediately.
-For one, your request for registration renewal runs the risk of being void.
+For instance, your request for registration renewal runs the risk of being void.

-Moreover, you don't want to be involved in MMDA violations that could harm or cause delays to your fellow drivers or vehicle owners on the road.
+Plus, you don't want to be involved in MMDA violations that could harm or cause delays to your fellow drivers or vehicle owners on the road.

 Responsible driving saves you from wasting time on paying fines, retrieving your towed vehicle, and causing inconvenience to others.
 Avoid such scenarios by making sure your car is roadworthy before you drive, driving responsibly, and observing traffic rules and signs.